Cl3MM/nuxt-feathers-page-reload-auth-error/README.md

-# Nuxt & Feathers Not Authenticated on page reload Error
+# Nuxt & Feathers SSR models are not \$FeathersVuex instances

 ## Build Setup